 Buying and installing a new boiler in a property is often one of the biggest costs that homeowners will face.
-If your home is in need of a new boiler, you can expect to pay thousands of pounds for the new boiler itself and the installation.
+If your home is in need of a new boiler, or your old boiler has broken down, you can expect to pay thousands of pounds for the new boiler itself and the installation.
 However, upgrading your boiler is often worth the expense if it has been giving you trouble or if your home has a very old style of boiler, such as a back boiler, which is no longer commonplace in UK homes.
 So, how much can you expect to pay for a new boiler, and are there any ways that you can save money?

 How Much Can I Expect to Pay for a New Boiler?